bosakad/SSTA-via-GP/README.md

 compare the results with the deterministic approach.

 ### Set up: ###
 `pip install -r requirements.txt`
 `pip install .`
 `python3 setup.py clean`

 ### Other info: ###
-* Full documentation is located at: docs/_build/html
+Full documentation is located at: docs/_build/html

-* Source of the project is located at: src/gateSizing

-* Main script is src/gateSizing/optimizeGates.py